mthiel117/avd-testdrive/README.md

 ## Getting started

 1. Make a copy of this repo template, by choosing `Use this template` and select `Create a new repository`
-2. From the new repository, under `Code` choose `Create a Codespace` to launch a devcontainer
+2. From the new repository, under `Code` choose `Create a Codespace` to launch a devcontainer.

 This will launch a devcontainer in GitHub with VS Code and all the tools needed to run [AVD](https://avd.arista.com/).
-From the terminal you can run the build.yml playbook to generate configs.

 ## Build Configs and Docs

+From the terminal, you can run the build.yml playbook as shown below.

 ``` bash
 # Option #1 - shortcut to run build playbook (see Makefile)